ihatiko/mattermost-plugin-playbooks/README.md

 * [Help wanted tickets currently up for grab]([https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+is%3Aissue+label%3AArea%2FPlaybooks+label%3A%22Up+For+Grabs%22](https://github.com/mattermost/mattermost-plugin-playbooks/issues?q=is%3Aopen+is%3Aissue+label%3A%22Help+Wanted%22+label%3A%22Up+For+Grabs%22))
 * [Good first issue tickets]([https://github.com/mattermost/mattermost-server/issues?q=is%3Aopen+is%3Aissue+label%3AArea%2FPlaybooks+label%3A%22Good+First+Issue%22+label%3A%22Up+For+Grabs%22](https://github.com/mattermost/mattermost-plugin-playbooks/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22))

-For more information, join the discussion in the [`Developers: Playbooks` channel](https://community.mattermost.com/core/channels/developers-playbooks).
+For more information, join the discussion in the [`Developers: Tech-Develop` channel](https://community.mattermost.com/core/channels/developers-playbooks).